LEAVES: Learning Views for Time-Series Biobehavioral Data in Contrastive Learning: Conclusion

 \section{Conclusion}

-In this work, we introduced a simple but effective LEAVES module to learn augmentations for time-series data in contrastive learning.
-With an adversarial training manner, the proposed method optimizes the hyper-parameters for data augmentation methods in contrastive learning.
-The proposed method was evaluated on 4 datasets, and the results showed performance improvements from the baselines.
-Particularly, without hyper-parameter tuning, the proposed LEAVES outperformed the SimCLR baseline on 3 out of 4 downstream applications.
-We also demonstrated the advantages of using our method in terms of preserving intact information in augmented views, especially on ECG time-series data, compared to the SOTA work.
-In the future, we will introduce more augmentation methods to LEAVES to improve the variability of the module and explore its potential in tuning augmentations in supervised learning.
-Also, we will apply our method to a broader range of time-series data.
-Further, investigating the interpretability of LEAVES is also an interesting direction for us to better understand the data augmentation policies in contrastive learning.
+In this work, we introduce a simple but effective LEAVES module to learn augmentations for time-series data in contrastive learning.
+With an adversarial training approach, our proposed method optimizes the hyperparameters for data augmentation methods in contrastive learning.
+We evaluate the proposed method on four datasets, and find that it outperforms the baselines.
+Our evaluation across four diverse datasets demonstrates that LEAVES, as a computationally efficient solution, typically outperforms or closely matches existing baselines while avoiding extensive manual tuning.
+We also demonstrate that LEAVES can preserve the original information in augmented views, especially on ECG time-series data, compared to the prior methods.